huggingface/hub-docs/docs/hub/webhooks.md

 Webhooks are a foundation for MLOps related features.
 You can use them to auto-convert models, build community bots, or build CI/CD for your models, datasets, and Spaces.

-They allow you to listen for new changes on specific repos or repos belonging to particular users/organizations (not just your repos, but any repo!).
+They allow you to listen for new changes on specific repos or to all repos belonging to particular users/organizations (not just your repos, but any repo).

-You can create new webhooks and edit exiting ones in your webhooks [settings](https://huggingface.co/settings/webhooks):
+You can create new webhooks and edit existing ones in your webhooks [settings](https://huggingface.co/settings/webhooks):

 ![Settings of an individual webhook](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/webhook-settings.png)